haberdashPI/vscode-master-key/docs/templates/guide.md

 Master Key is quite stable for everyday use, but it remains a work in progress.

-- Initial publish to VSCode here: 0.3.0
-- 0.3.x: improved code coverage, stability improvements
-- Release 0.4.x: documentation of all keybinding commands.
-May introduce breaking changes to improve API clarity for these bindings.
+- Release 0.4.x (you are here): documentation of all keybinding commands complete.
 - Release 0.4.y: more precise binding error report: use VSCode language server features to get detailed line and character error indicators for binding-file problems
 - Release 0.4.z: source code documentation — may involve substantial refactor to improve legibility / clarity of code